 5. Hidden Gems Of Paris | Les Arènes de Lutèce

 This is one of the best-kept secrets in Paris.
-Les Arènes de Lutèce is the real deal.
-Yup, a real live Roman arena dating from the first century AD hidden away in the 5th arrondissement.
+Les Arènes de Lutèce (Arenas of Lutetia) is the real deal.
+A real Roman arena dating from the first century AD hidden away in the Latin Quarter of Paris.
 Roman gladiators fought here.
 Imagine that.
 Right in Paris.

 And why the name Lutèce?
-Eons ago, the capital of France was called Lutece or Lutetia and was occupied by the Romans.
+Aeons ago, the capital of France was called Lutece or Lutetia and was occupied by the Romans.
 Ahh, Paris!
 Never a dull moment.

 Come and sit in an ancient Roman arena where 15000 spectators used to cheer.
-Hidden gems of Paris?
-Check!
+Hidden gems in Paris?
+Definitely!

 Location: 47 rue Monge (5th arrondissement)